manan1404/manan1404/README.md

 # 👋 Hello, I'm Manan!

 Welcome to my GitHub profile!
-I'm a Computer Science Undergrad who loves Machine Learning and working on interesting projects.
 ---

 ## 🚀 About Me

-- 🎓 Computer Science enthusiast with a knack for machine learning and AI.
+- 🎓 Computer Science undergraduate with a knack for machine learning and AI.
 - 💻 Experienced in Deep Learning, NLP, and Computer Vision.
 - 🌱 Always eager to learn new technologies and improve my skills.
 - 🏆 Love to take on challenges.